The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Phagocytosis

-Short definition: The cellular process by which macrophages ingest and eliminate ink nanoparticles.
+Short definition: The cellular process by which macrophages take in and clear ink nanoparticles.

-Phagocytosis is only possible when particle size falls below a critical threshold, generally under 100–200 nm.
-That is why the quality of laser fragmentation directly determines the efficiency of biological elimination.
-The process takes several weeks, which explains the mandatory minimum interval between sessions.
+Phagocytosis is only possible once particle size drops below a critical threshold (generally under 100–200 nm).
+This is why the quality of laser fragmentation directly conditions how effectively the body clears the pigment.
+The process takes several weeks, which explains the minimum required interval between sessions.

 See also: Macrophages, Pigment fragmentation, Lymphatic drainage.